gdsec-test/security-detections-framework/documentation/Detection_Lifecycle_Framework.md

 # Removal

 The final life cycle of a detection involves the removal of a detection form it repository and the tool.
-It must be ensured that all the relevant teams that require a detection are informed and updated on the need to remove a detection following all the appropriate processes and procedures.
+All the relevant teams that require a detection must be informed and updated on the need to remove a detection following all the appropriate processes and procedures.

 # Out-of-Band Actions